Travelers entering Thailand through Bangkok or making a stop after exploring the islands should know about the following seven best places to visit.

-From the bustling commercial hubs to the vibrant nightlife districts and historic Old Town, Bangkok beats to a different rhythm than most international cities.
-It is a thriving cosmopolitan that mixes cultures and entertains, with diverse experiences and heritage landmarks dotting its most popular districts.
+From the bustling commercial hubs to the vibrant nightlife districts and historic old town, Bangkok beats to a different rhythm than most international cities.
+The top places to visit demonstrate how the city is a thriving cosmopolitan destination that mixes cultures and entertains visitors with diverse experiences and heritage landmarks dotting its most popular districts.

-There is plenty to see and do as you explore Bangkok’s famous regions, with the following guide highlighting the essentials of each neighborhood to help you plan the perfect vacation.
+There is plenty to see and do as you explore Bangkok’s famous regions, whether learning how to spend 10 days in Thailand or when using the city as an arrival point to explore further.
+The following guide highlights the essentials of each neighborhood in the city to help you plan the perfect Thailand vacation.

-Bangkok’s ancient capital, Siam, is the beating heart of the bustling city.
+Siam is one of the top Bangkok attractions and represents the oldest neighborhood in the capital city, while continuing to act as its cultural and religious heart.
 It invites travelers to immerse themselves in fashion at boutique stores, the buoyant atmosphere at spirited markets, and the culinary highlights at chic cafés.

-Siam is a shopping mecca that is certainly worth a visit for its trendy hangouts and gorgeous artwork that paints the walls of alleys and exhibits in and around the city center.
+Siam is a shopping mecca worth visiting for its trendy hangouts and gorgeous artwork that paints the walls of alleys and exhibits in and around the city center.
 Your tour will show off the glitz and glamor of Bangkok’s popular upmarket stamping ground.

 Highlights of Siam: Jim Thompson House • Bangkok Art and Culture Center • Erawan Shrine • Pathum Wanaram Temple

 Sukhumvit is the trendiest neighborhood in Bangkok, where travelers brush shoulders with celebrities and expats.